Pi-thagoras/the-chicken-pen/economics/Australias-International-Trade.md

 **Direction:** Refers to the export destination and the origin of imports in terms of countries or groups of countries

-The **direction** of Australia's is reflected in its close proximity of the Asia Pacific region, while the **composition** of its trade reflects the nation's natural resource wealth.
+The **direction** of Australia's trade is reflected in its close proximity of the Asia Pacific region, while the **composition** of its trade reflects the nation's natural resource wealth.
 - Australia is very abundant in its natural resources

 Trade Intensity measures an economy's integration with the world economy.
 A higher trade intensity means an economy is more susceptible to external shocks in the world economy.